Mining Intelligence and News

 Mine Life...
 Lock

-The expansion of the S11 project to 120 Mtpy includes the implementation of new crushing and screening stages, as well as a new long distance conveyor belt for transporting ore from extraction points to processing.
-As at March 2024, physical progress of project - 61%.
-The start-up in 2H 2026.
+The expansion of the S11 project to increase production capacity includes the implementation of new crushing and screening stages, as well as a new long-distance conveyor belt for transporting ore from extraction points to processing.
+The start-up is scheduled for the second half of 2026.
+As of February 2025, the physical progress of the project is 69%, key civil works at the plant are complete, and assembly packages are being mobilized.

 Owners